MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/cartes-bancaires/payment-flow.md

 The table below shows a successful transaction flow from start to finish.

 {{< details title="About order and transaction statuses" >}}
+For each payment in your MultiSafepay account, there are two statuses that change as payment progresses:

-- Order status: the progression of the customer's order with you, independent of the payment
+**Order status:** The progression of the customer's order with you, independent of the payment
-- Transaction status: the progression towards settlement in your MultiSafepay balance
+**Transaction status:** The progression towards settling the funds in your MultiSafepay balance

 For more information, see [About MultiSafepay statuses](/payments/multisafepay-statuses/).